Oldunixhacker/ophiuchusISO/README.md

 Ubuntu temporary chroot.
 It also contains some patches to original Ubuntu code that makes Ophiuchus work properly, preventing any bug rendering.

-This source code is a copy of the original Vanubuntu source code.
+This script is a copy of the original Vanubuntu source code, licensed under the GNU General Public License, either version 3 of the License, or (at your option) any other version.

 ## Building